Integrate Robot test suite with App Accessibility testing

 Run the automated test

-In the Python virtual environment, navigate to the platform folder and run the following command:
+In the Python virtual environment, navigate to the platform folder (Android or iOS) and run the following command:

 You must run the command in the Python virtual environment.
 Setting up the virtual environment is a prerequisite.
 For more information, see Run accessibility checks on a sample repo.